markotom/cheerio/docs/traversing.md

     => 3

 #### .each( function(index, element) )
 Iterates over a cheerio object, executing a function for each matched element.
-When the callback is fired, the function is fired in the context of the DOM element, so `this` refers to the current element, same as `element`.
+When the callback is fired, the function is fired in the context of the DOM element, so `this` refers to the current element, which is equivalent to the function parameter `element`.

     var fruits = [];